er-ri/cheatsheets/README.md

 `Histogram` -> A graph used to represent the frequency **distribution** of a few data points of one variable.
 `Scatterplot` -> Uses dots to represent values for **two different** numeric variables.
 Spot **outliers**.
 `One-hot encoding` -> A process by which **categorical** variables are converted into a form that could be provided to ML algorithms.
-`AWS Batch` -> AWS Batch helps you to run batch computing workloads on the AWS Cloud. **Automate** the batch *data preprocessing* and ML training aspects of the *pipeline*.
-Scheduling and allocating the **resources**.
 `Seaborn distribution plot(distplot)` -> Depicts the variation in the **data distribution**.
 `Amazon Personalize` -> A fully managed machine learning service that uses your data to generate item **recommendations** for your users.
 `Amazon Textract` -> A machine learning (ML) service that automatically **extracts** text, handwriting, and data from scanned documents.
 `SMOTE(Synthetic Minority Oversampling Technique)` -> A technique to **over-sample** the minority classes while avoiding overfitting.
 `One-class SVM` -> unsupervised, learns a decision function for **novelty** detection.
-`Seq2Seq` -> nlp, takes a sequence of items (words, letters, time series, etc) and outputs another sequence of items.
 `Bayesian optimization` -> Build a probability model of the objective function and uses it to select **hyperparameter** to evaluate in the true objective function.
 `Breadth-first search(BFS)` -> An algorithm for searching a tree *data structure* for a node that satisfies a given property.
 `Random Search(RS)` -> A technique where random combinations of the **hyperparameters** are used to find the best solution for the built model.